-Property Titles and Land Ownership Certificates of titles are the official record of ownership and also contain important information regarding land such as right-of-ways, easements, covenants, permit notices, etc. You can obtain a certificate of title for any property online at www.ltsa.ca.
+Property Title and Land Ownership

+A certificates of title is the official record of ownership and contains important information regarding land such as right-of-ways, easements, covenants, and permit notices.

+You can obtain a certificate of title for any property online at www.ltsa.ca.
 When you request a title search you will receive the name and address of the property owner.
 To search for a title, you will need either the nine-digit Parcel Identifier (PID) number, or legal description associated with the property.
 The Land Title Office charges a fee for this information.
-Assessment Information